dasch-swiss/dsp-tools/docs/developers/packaging.md

 - `.python-version`: tells uv which Python version to use when creating the project's virtual environment

+## Is the tool dependent on a certain Python interpreter?

+Many tools are written in Python and can only be installed by a Python interpreter.
+But unfortunately, Python can be installed in various ways, so that Python installations can live in many different places.
+And these locations are sometimes unstable.

+A concrete problem that often arises:
+When a Homebrew-installed Python is used to install the tool, a `brew upgrade` might break the tool.

+Additionally, problems might arise if the tool is used to create a venv with a Python version higher than the Python that was used to install the tool.

+UV avoids all these problems: it is a static binary that doesn't depend on a Python installation.

 ## Dependency Management

 The classic way to manage the dependencies was to write the required packages by hand into a `requirements.txt` and